romkatv/powerlevel10k/README.md

 This is a theme for [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh).
-This theme uses [Powerline Fonts](https://github.com/Lokaltog/powerline-fonts), thus giving you the most epic terminal styling in the universe (as of 2015 C.E.).
+This theme uses [Powerline Fonts](https://github.com/Lokaltog/powerline-fonts), thus giving you the most epic terminal styling in the universe.

 Look like a bad-ass.
 Impress everyone in 'Screenshot Your Desktop' threads.
 Use powerlevel9k.